moshee/pbin/README.md

 ## What?
 A tool that uploads files or text from stdin to pastebin.com.
 Use this:

-- If "`pastebinit`" is too long to type
+- If `pastebinit` is too long to type
 - If you like Go
 - For the novelty factor
 - To support free software (no not really)